 A note about auto-synching behavior

-Users working in their own Terra workspaces have access to two dedicated storage locations generated on their billing project – the workspace bucket, and the virtual machine (VM) backing your cloud environment.
-This article describes a change to the VM’s storage that streamlines your work by introducing persistence to the VM’s storage.
-By making the VM’s storage “detachable” and “persistent” – meaning that the storage can be detached from a VM prior to it’s deletion, so that it may persist and be reattached to a newly created VM – users get to keep the portion of their VM’s storage dedicated to storing packages their notebook code is built upon, input files necessary for their analysis, and outputs they’ve generated (without having to remember to move anything).
+Terra workspaces have two dedicated storage locations – the workspace bucket, and the virtual machine (VM) backing your cloud environment.
+This article describes a change that streamlines your work by introducing persistence to the VM storage.
+The VM storage is “detachable” - meaning it can be detached from a VM prior to its deletion - and “persistent” – so that it exists independent of (and may be reattached) to the VM.
+The advantage is you can keep the portion of VM dedicated to storing packages your notebook code is built upon, input files necessary for your analysis, and outputs you’ve generated (without having to remember to move anything to the workspace bucket).

 What is “persistent disk” and how does it work?